 The Day the Internet Was Born: ARPANET's TCP/IP Switch on January 1, 1983

 The move to TCP/IP was not merely a technical upgrade; it was a fundamental shift in the architecture of networks, enabling interoperability and scalability that would eventually transform how we communicate, collaborate, and access information.
-This article will delve into the history of ARPANET, the reasons behind the switch to TCP/IP, the technical challenges involved, and the lasting impact of this landmark event on the modern internet.
+This article will break down the history of ARPANET, the reasons behind the switch to TCP/IP, the technical challenges involved, and the lasting impact of this landmark event on the modern internet.

 The Genesis of ARPANET: Paving the Way for Interconnectivity

 To understand the significance of the TCP/IP switch, it’s essential to first explore the origins of ARPANET.
-In the late 1960s, the United States Department of Defense's Advanced Research Projects Agency (ARPA), later known as DARPA, sought to create a robust and decentralized communication network that could withstand potential disruptions, including those caused by a nuclear attack.
+In the late 1960s, the United States Department of Defense's Advanced Research Projects Agency (ARPA), later known as DARPA, sought to create a dependable and decentralized communication network that could withstand potential disruptions, including those caused by a nuclear attack.

 ARPANET adopted a revolutionary concept called packet switching, which broke down data into smaller packets that could be routed independently across the network.
 This approach offered several advantages over traditional circuit-switched networks, including: